An Account of the Search for the Source of the Imagination

 The First Day

-The next mornin´ we got up early and headed down towards the swamp.
-Imaginary expeditions don´t require much preparation.
-For example, eatin´ is optional in the imagination because we don´t have physical bodies.
-We only do it for pleasure and not for maintenance.
-We didn´t need to hire bearers either ´cause we didn´t have anythin´ to bear.
-We chose travel by canoe ´cause it´s a colorful mode of transportation.
-We coulda just as easily sprouted imaginary wings and flew up the river the way the crow flies, but we didn´t.
-We wanted to experience the whole shebang just like Stanley did.
+One imaginary morning, my imaginary wife Dotty, and a imaginary nine year old boy named Charley and his dog Moonbeam along with my imaginary self, got up early and left my real self sleeping and dreaming happily in the old 1971 Airstream Land Yacht trailer in which he lives down in Mexico and headed down towards the nearby imaginary swamp.
+Imaginary expeditions don´t really require much preparation.
+For example, eating is optional in the imagination because we don´t have real physical bodies, only imaginary ones.
+We only do it for pleasure there and not out of any physical necessity .
+We didn´t need to hire bearers like they do in real expeditions either because in the imagination, there’s no need to bear anything.
+We can just imagine anything we might need along the way.
+On this occasion, we chose travel by canoe because it´s a colorful mode of transportation and the journey is where most of the fun is.
+We could have just as easily sprouted imaginary wings and flew up the river the way the crow flies, but we didn´t.
+We wanted to experience the whole shebang just like Stanley did on his famous search for the source of the Nile, If you ever decide to have an imaginary adventure of your own, I highly recommend filling it out as much as possible.
+It’s much more interesting that way.

-We shoved the canoe into the murky water and while we were pushin´ a mosquito made and unfortunate turn and flew up my nose.
-I started sneezin´ violently at once.
+We were anxious to get started and began pushing the canoe into the murky water when a mosquito that was buzzing around my head erratically made and unfortunate turn and flew up my nose.
+I started sneezing violently at once.

 “Really, wog,” Dotty said.
-“We outta try to disturb nature here as little as possible.
+“We ought to try to disturb nature here as little as possible.
 This is a voyage of discovery, not conquest.
 We want to leave the natives unharmed.!”

 We found the poor hapless mosquito dead and grotesquely disfigured in a glob of snot on the handle of one of the paddles.
 Dotty carefully scraped it off with a dead cattail leaf and set it on the water for a sorta Viking funeral.
 We all saluted as it drifted away.
 “You really ought to be more careful!”
 Dotty told me.